Clark High School Curriculum

 High School Course Guide

-Our High School Course Guide includes more details about the opportunities and resources available to CPS high school students.
+Our High School Profile includes more details about the opportunities and resources available to CPS high school students.
 Students and their families are encouraged to use the High School Course Guide to plan their educational pathway.
 The guide includes course descriptions, information about early college credit and alternative credit programs, and more.
 Graduation requirements, grade reporting, report cards and other policies and procedures are also included in the guide.

 Honors-level Core Courses